w3c/wai-website/pages/test-evaluate/conformance/wcag-em.md

 WCAG-EM provides guidance on using the methodology and considerations for specific situations.
 The conformance evaluation procedure is detailed under 5 main steps:

 1.  **Define the scope of the evaluation** - defining what is included in the evaluation; the goal of the evaluation; and the WCAG conformance level (A, AA, AAA).
-2.  **Explore the website** - identifying key web pages; key functionality; types of web content, designs, functionality, etc.; required web technologies.
+2.  **Explore the product** - identifying key views; key functionality; types of content, designs, functionality, etc.; required technologies.
-3.  **Select a representative sample** - guidance on structured and randomly selected web pages when it is not feasible to evaluate every web page on a website.
+3.  **Select a representative sample** - guidance on structured and randomly selected views when it is not feasible to evaluate every view in a digital product.
-4.  **Evaluate the selected sample** - determining successes and failures in meeting WCAG; accessibility support for website features; and recording evaluation steps.
+4.  **Evaluate the selected sample** - determining successes and failures in meeting WCAG; accessibility support for specific features; and recording evaluation steps.
 5.  **Report the evaluation findings** - aggregating and reporting evaluation findings; making evaluation statements; and calculating overall scores.

 ### Technical document format